Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Characteristic function near zero via non-Hermitian perturbation theory

 The singularities of Eq.~(\ref{LTbraket}) correspond to the perturbed eigenvalue spectrum $\{-\lambda_k(\mathbf{u})\}$ of $\LL(\mathbf{u}))$ and diagonalizability is broken whenever one or more singularities are not simple poles (see e.g. \cite{Dyson}).
 Eq.~(\ref{braket}) shows that $|\mathbf{u}|=0$ is not an accumulation point.
 Moreover, $\LL$ has a pure point spectrum therefore an arbitrarily small $|\mathbf{u}|$ cannot cause the emergence of poles of second order in Eq.~(\ref{LTbraket}) that would break diagonalizability, akin to the ``avoided crossing theorem''.
-Therefore, in the limit $|\mathbf{u}|\to 0$ the tilted generator $\LL(\mathbf{u})$ is diagonalizable, $\mathbf{u}$ can be taken as real \footnote{Note that $0$ is an eigenvalue of $\LL$ and $\tld{\mathcal{P}}_s(\mathbf{u}|p_0)$ is meromorphic for small $|\mathbf{u}|$ therefore we can assume, without loss of generality, that $\mathbf{u}$ is real.}, and the eigenspectrum of $\LL(\mathbf{u})$ corresponds to a regular perturbation of the original eigenvalue problem $\LL\fketk=-\lambda_k\fketk$ ($\LLb\bketk=-\lambda_k^{\dagger}\bketk$) and we seek for a perturbative expansion of the tilted eigenspectrum, e.g. of $\LLb(\bu)$:
+Therefore, in the limit $|\mathbf{u}|\to 0$ the tilted generator $\LL(\mathbf{u})$ is diagonalizable, $\mathbf{u}$ can be taken as real \footnote{Note that $0$ is an eigenvalue of $\LL$ and $\tPpsiVecLaplace(\mathbf{u}|p_0)$ is meromorphic for small $|\mathbf{u}|$ therefore we can assume, without loss of generality, that $\mathbf{u}$ is real.}, and the eigenspectrum of $\LL(\mathbf{u})$ corresponds to a regular perturbation of the original eigenvalue problem $\LL\fketk=-\lambda_k\fketk$ ($\LLb\bketk=-\lambda_k^{\dagger}\bketk$) and we seek for a perturbative expansion of the tilted eigenspectrum, e.g. of $\LLb(\bu)$:

+Without loss of generality we will henceforth assume that $\bu$ is real.
 Note that while the spectra of $\LL$ and $\LLb$ are complex conjugates (see Eq.~(\ref{eigs})) the perturbation is in fact symmetric (see Eq.~(\ref{LTbraket})).
-Therefore, the spectra of $\LL(u)$ and $\LLb(u)$ are \emph{not} complex conjugates except for the unperturbed part, which we denoted in Eq.~(\ref{ansatz}) by parenthesis $ \lambda^{'\dagger'}$.
+Therefore, the spectra of $\LL(u)$ and $\LLb(u)$ are \emph{not} complex conjugates except for the unperturbed part, which we denoted in Eq.~(\ref{ansatz}) by quotation marks $\lambda^{'\dagger'}$.
 According to Eq.~(\ref{ansatz}) multiple functionals yield additive perturbations.
 It thus suffices to carry out the calculations for $\bu\to u$ and write the corresponding general result by inspection.
 We are interested in up to second order moments (\ref{moments}) and therefore need to evaluate the perturbation up to second order in $u$:

 where we have adopted the convention $\lambda_k^{(0)}\equiv\llambda_k$, $\langle R_k^0|\equiv\bbrak$, and $|L_k^0\rangle\equiv\bketk$.
 In Eqs.~(\ref{pert}) we only need to keep terms up to $u^2$ and equate terms of matching order in $u$.
 First we impose the \emph{preliminary} normalization $ \langle R_k(u)|L_k\rangle=\langle R_k|L_k(u)\rangle=1$, i.e.